My Sweeten Story: A Retro Pink Bathroom Takes a Modern Turn

 Thanks for sharing your bathroom remodel in Philadelphia with us, Kait and Patrick!

-BATHROOM RESOURCES: Viviano Thassos polished marble floor tile: Floor & Decor.
+BATHROOM RESOURCES: Paint in Breathless: Sherwin Williams.
+Viviano Thassos polished marble floor tile: Floor & Decor.
 Auteur Diagonals Pattern One, 9×9 porcelain wall tile in Ash: TileBar.
 Four-piece brushed gold bathroom hardware set: Wayfair.
 Align shower fixtures, Align 1.2 GPM widespread bathroom faucet: Moen.
+Tub: Sourced by general contractor.
 Elan brushed gold adjustable frameless sliding tub door: Vigo.
 Walnut and white Render bathroom vanity: Modway.
-Toilet: sourced by Sweeten general contractor.
+Toilet: Sourced by general contractor.
 Seamless medicine cabinet: West Elm.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.